k8snetworkplumbingwg/multus-cni/docs/thick-plugin.md

 Once the shim is invoked by the runtime (Kubernetes) it will contact the multus-daemon (server) via a unix domain socket which is bind mounted to the host's file-system; the multus-daemon is the one that will do all the
-heavy-pulling: fetch the delegate CNI configuration from the corresponding `net-attach-def`, compute the `RuntimeConfig`, and finally, invoke the delegate.
+heavy-lifting: fetch the delegate CNI configuration from the corresponding `net-attach-def`, compute the `RuntimeConfig`, and finally, invoke the delegate.

 It will then return the result of the operation back to the client.